 - Reduce the Distance value until objects near the camera are visible.

 Use the largest distance possible that leaves nearby objects visible.
 This distance specifies where the near plane of the frustum lies in relation to the camera, but it also impacts the far plane.
 When a very small near plane distance is used, the far plane is set too close, and objects in the distance may be omitted from view.

 Switch between automatic and manual view clipping

-If necessary, you can set the near plane Distance manually, then switch the Mode back to Automaticmode.
-The manual distance is retained in the scene, and you can revert to it by setting the Mode to Manual again.
+If necessary, you can set the near plane distance manually, and then switch the mode back to Automatic The manual distance is retained in the scene, and you can revert to it by setting the mode to Manual again.